Professionals and Players

 Acoustic Guitar Village (guitars)

-The garden of the fair hosted three days of live music, including the celebration for the 50 anniversary of Woodstock, with Jeff Pevar (David Crosby’s guitarist), Jackie Perkins, Inger Nova Jorgensen, and classic events such as the Italian Bluegrass Meeting (special guests Paul Stowe & Trevor Morriss), and Corde e Voci d’Autore, a show for guitarists-songwriters, this year also featuring Davide Van De Sfroos.
+The garden of the Exhibition Centre hosted 3 days of live music, including the celebration for the 50 anniversary of Woodstock, with Jeff Pevar (David Crosby’s guitarist), Jackie Perkins, Inger Nova Jorgensen, and classic events such as the Italian Bluegrass Meeting (special guests Paul Stowe & Trevor Morriss), and Corde e Voci d’Autore, a show for guitarists-songwriters, this year also featuring Davide Van De Sfroos.
 At the Museo Civico Ala Ponzone, Paco Peña performed in concert during an evening devoted to Spanish and flamenco guitars.

 The program is completed by historical exhibitions, masterclasses of lutherie (with Dana Bourgeois, Michael Greenfield, and Ken Parker) and of guitar technique (with Pierre Bensusan and Micki Piperno), the New Sounds of Acoustic Music, devoted to emerging artists, and the Bob Brozman Memorial Slide Contest, for a program that combines both classical and acoustic guitar, without forgetting other stringed instruments, both plucked and plectra